caracal-pipeline/caracal-docs/sphinx/manual/workers/prep/index.rst

   *{"target", "calibrators"}*, *optional*, *default = calibrators*

   In combination with a non-empty 'label_in' (see above), 'field' defines which .MS file(s) to work on.
 This parameter is ignored if 'label_in' is empty.
+Options are 'target' and 'calibrators'.